RajanSingh-132/Team-Tasks-Repos/README.md

 # Team Tasks Repos — Railway Deployment Guide

-A full-stack task management app with a React (Vite) frontend and FastAPI backend, both deployed on Railway.
+A full-stack task management app with a Next.js frontend and FastAPI backend, both deployed on Railway.

 ---